inversify/InversifyJS/README.md

 Please refer to the [ecosystem wiki page](https://github.com/inversify/InversifyJS/blob/master/wiki/ecosystem.md) to learn more.

 ## Support
-If you are experience any kind of issues we will be happy to help.
+If you experience any kind of issue we will be happy to help.
 You can report an issue using the [issues page](https://github.com/inversify/InversifyJS/issues) or the [chat](https://gitter.im/inversify/InversifyJS).
 You can also ask questions at [Stack overflow](http://stackoverflow.com/tags/inversifyjs) using the `inversifyjs` tag.

 If you want to share your thoughts with the development team or join us you will be able to do so using the [official the mailing list](https://groups.google.com/forum/#!forum/inversifyjs).
 You can check out the
 [wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/readme.md) to learn more about InversifyJS internals.